 2-Over Different Paint Types

 If switching from one paint type to another (e.g., oil-based to latex), the new layer may not adhere properly.
 A primer creates a strong bond between different paint types.
-“Related article: How to paint latex over oil paint.”
+“For detailed guidance, read our article about applying latex paint over oil paint.”

 3-On Dusty or Greasy Surfaces